Academic uniform review: FAQs

 Boys currently in Year 7.

-It is recommended that you make no unnecessary academic uniform purchases for 2018, and then purchase the new uniform for Year 9 and 10 (2019 and 2020).
-The School is exploring ways to assist current Year 7 parents with the purchase of either the new blazer for Year 9 (2019) and/or the new VCE blazer for Year 11 (2021).
+The School is exploring ways to assist current Year 7 parents with the purchase of either the new blazer for Year 9 (2020) and/or the new VCE blazer for Year 11 (2022).

 Boys currently in ELC and/or the Junior School.